lbl-srg/obc/specification/source/cxf.rst

   * Blocks that utilize vectors and matrices.
-These blocks are used for the development and support of control sequence libraries but are not easily utilized in graphical programming tools.
+These blocks are used for the development and support of control sequence libraries but may not be supported by the commercial control product.

-  * The “Pre” block which is used to break algebraic loops that involve Boolean variables during a simulation but is not required in common building controllers.
+  * The ``Pre`` block which is used to break algebraic loops that involve Boolean variables during a simulation but is not required in common building controllers.